Offered Fall 2025.

 Mondays and Wednesdays 10:00 - 11:20 and Friday sections.

 Can pirates teach us anything about the economic and political organization of democracies?
 Are pirates even democratic?!
-Why would a justice system wherein judges administer poison be an efficient for determining guilt an innocence?
+Why would a justice system wherein judges administer poison be an efficient for determining guilt or innocence?
 Can anybody own the sunshine?
 Was the Wild, Wild West (circa 1860-1900) really as violent as westerns portrayed it?
 Why doesn't anybody ever eat the last donut at a faculty meeting?
 Are birthday presents a deadweight loss on our economy, and should we forgo the wrapping paper and just give cash to one another?
 And, finally, why would anybody leave a tip at a restaurant they know they would never return to?
 These, and many more, puzzles will be answered over the course of eleven weeks in Autumn 2025.
 If you are the curious type, you need to enroll in this class pronto!

 POL S 270 introduces students to the basic concepts and theories of political economy including trade-offs, incentives, transaction costs, prisoners' dilemmas, collective action, public goods, externalities, principal-agent problems, property rights, tragedy of the commons, rational choice theory, and systems of government and governance.
 As a pedagogical framing mechanism, students are asked to imagine that they are stranded on a deserted island and must think about building a functioning economy and system of governance.
 To do this, they will need to gain knowledge of how humans (themselves and others) make choices that affect the production and distribution of resources in society.